 2. Professional architectural or engineering services agreements must: (1) use the approved contract document forms posted on the OGC Construction Law web pages without material changes and (2) follow the Construction Contracting Guidelines.
 Following these steps will ensure compliance with the requirements of Subchapter A, Chapter 2254, Texas Government Code governing professional services contracts.

 Contracts with Foreign Countries or Agencies of Foreign Governments

-3. Contracts with a foreign government or an agency of a foreign government require Board approval, regardless of amount, and the Board’s Consent Agenda procedures call for OGC review.
+3. Per Regents' Rule 10501, contracts with a foreign government or an agency of a foreign government require Board approval, regardless of amount, and the Board’s Consent Agenda procedures call for OGC review.
 Contracts exceeding $250,000 with institutions owned or controlled by a foreign source may require reporting to the Secretary of Education.
 See 20 USC §1011F for information on these reporting requirements or consult OGC.

 4. Employment contracts must comply with Regents’ Rules 20202 Cash Compensation for Chief Administrative Officers, 20203 Cash Compensation for Key Executives, 20204 Determining and Documenting the Reasonableness of Compensation, and UTS144 Establishing Compensation for Highly Compensated Employees.